gdlc/BGLR-R/inst/md/omicIntegration.md

 #### (3)  Fitting a survival model for Fixed effects using BGLR

 The following code illustrates how to use BGLR to fit a fixed effects model.
 The matrix XF is an incidence matrix for effects.
 There is no column for intercept in XF because BGLR adds the intercept authomatically.
 The response variable `y` is assumed to be coded with two lables (e.g., 0/1), the argument `response_type` is used to indicate to BGLR that the response is ordinal (the binary case is a special case with only two levels).
 Predictors are given to BGLR in the form a two-level list.
 The argument `save_at` can be used to provide a path and a pre-fix to be added to the files saved by BGLR.
-For further details see [Pérez-Rodriguez and de los Campos, Genetics, 2014](http://www.genetics.org/content/genetics/198/2/483.full.pdf) The code also shows how to retrieve estimates of effects and of psuccess probabilities.
+For further details see [Pérez and de los Campos, Genetics, 2014](https://doi.org/10.1534/genetics.114.164442) The code also shows how to retrieve estimates of effects and of psuccess probabilities.

 ```R
  # Inputs